ennis/artifice/NOTES.md

 with Option A, it's easier: the state "trickles down" the widget tree naturally until it reaches the label.
 You can't "look inside" the contents of a view from a higher-level widget.

+### Problem with property bindings:
+- One property may update with a revision, but also need the value of **other properties** in update.
+    - must be different subtrees
+- Otherwise, just take a single parameter

 ### Option A: `View` has binding trait objects that compute the value of the field from the ambient state `S`
 - The 'purest' approach (similar to what we do now)